Hanslope: History

 Hanslope was included in the grant of land to the Norman Maudit (or Mauduit) family by William the Conqueror following the Norman Conquest and the family's seat was Hanslope Castle, which later became Castlethorpe.
 In the Domesday Book of 1086, the manor was assessed 10 hides and held by Winemar.
-On 28 November 1215, the castle was captured after William Maudit had started a rebellion against King John and was defeated in battle by the king's men, who were led by Falkes de Bréauté.The castle building has been lost but the grassy mounds of the motte and bailey earthworks survive.
+On 28 November 1215, the castle was captured after William Maudit had started a rebellion against King John and was defeated in battle by the king's men, who were led by Falkes de Bréauté.
+The castle building has been lost but the grassy mounds of the motte and bailey earthworks survive.
 After King John's death, Maudit reclaimed his seat and founded a great park in the parish, remnants of which still survive in Hanslope.
 Isabel Mauduit was the mother of William de Beauchamp, 9th Earl of Warwick (1237–98).
 From 1293 the Earl was chartered to have a weekly market in Hanslope on Thursdays and a three-day annual market on the eve, day and morrow of the feast of St. James the Great (24, 25 and 26 July).

 In the Middle Ages the parish was part of Salcey Forest and Hanslope Park was originally a medieval deer park.
 Much later, the park was landscaped by Humphry Repton before 1794.

 Hanslope was a centre of Buckinghamshire lacemaking in the 19th century.
 Early in the 19th century, Hanslope lace was noted as being particularly fine, and in 1862 about 500 women and children in the parish were employed making pillow lace.

 Listed buildings and structures

-The parish has one scheduled ancient monument, one grade I listed building, and 33 at grade II.
+The parish has one scheduled monument, one grade I listed building, and 33 grade II listed buildings.